Lisa Rinna: 2000–2013: Continued work in television and hosting

-2014–2022: Established reality TV star
+2014–present: Further appearances in reality television

-In 2014, she appeared as one of the contestants on ABC's game show Sing Your Face Off.

-In 2014, Rinna joined the main cast of The Real Housewives of Beverly Hills for the show's fifth season.
+In 2014, Rinna appeared as one of the contestants on ABC's game show Sing Your Face Off.
+The same year, she joined the main cast of The Real Housewives of Beverly Hills for the show's fifth season.
 Her casting is often credited with 'saving' the series midway through its run, delivering a substantial boost in ratings.
 She acknowledged in a 2019 Los Angeles Times interview that being a Housewife brought her unprecedented attention: "I've never been more famous than I am at this point, because of the show."

 In June 2019, Rinna launched an activewear collaboration with retailer Goldsheep.
 Proceeds from the collaboration benefited The Trevor Project, a national organization providing crisis intervention and suicide-prevention services to LGBTQ youth.
 In September 2019, she walked the runway for Kyle Richards' and Shahida Clayton's new women's clothing brand at New York Fashion Week.

 In September 2020, Rinna announced that she will be launching Rinna Beauty, with its lip kits named Birthday Suit, Legends Only, and No Apologies.

 In 2021, Rinna reprised her role of Billie Reed for a special Peacock miniseries, Days of Our Lives: Beyond Salem, alongside costars Deidre Hall, Eileen Davidson, and Jackée Harry.
 She has continued to appear in television roles, with guest parts on series including C.S.I., The Middle, The Guest Book, Awkward. and This Close.

 In August 2022, Rinna announced on an episode of The Real Housewives of Beverly Hills she is in the process of entering the alcoholic beverage industry with a product called Rinna Rosé.

-2023–present: Post-Housewives career

 On January 6, 2023, Rinna announced her departure from The Real Housewives of Beverly Hills after eight seasons.

-In 2023, Rinna guest starred on the third season of American Horror Stories.

-Legacy

-In 2020, a BuzzFeed profile on Rinna observed: "She’s created her own brand of iconic absurdity with her self-help catchphrases (“Own it, baby!!”), tearful controversies about stuffed rabbits, and one of the most aggressive glass-breaking scenes in Housewives history (a tall order in the franchise)."
-She was nominated as Favorite Reality Star at the People's Choice Awards for her role in the show.
+She appeared as a regular guest co-host on CBS's The Talk throughout the year.
+In June, she guest starred in episodes on So Help Me Todd, Lopez vs. Lopez, and American Horror Stories.
+She also co-starred with daughter Delilah Belle Hamlin in the Lifetime television film Mommy Meanest, loosely based on the true story of Kendra Gail Licari.

+In 2026, Rinna competed in the fourth season of the Emmy-winning competition series The Traitors.
+She won Female Star of the Year for her performance on The Traitors at the Critics' Choice Awards.
+That same year, she will appear alongside RuPaul in the theatrical comedy film Stop!
+That!
+Train!.
+She also appeared in the second season of Running Point, as herself.